 Spring tips for Hardy Hibiscus

 Hardy hibiscus are slow starters in the spring.
-It’s a good idea to mark the placement of the plants, since it’s very easy to think you have lost them.
 So have patience!
 The soil temperatures need to reach the 70-degree range to bring them out of their winter sleep.
+In early March all the mulch that was added in the fall needs pulled back and removed so the soil can warm up faster on the sunny days.

 Some varieties like to self-sow, so keep an eye out and you may have some new plants to share with your friends.
 And if you’re thinking of adding a new variety this year, check out our full selection here.